GoogleCloudDataproc/hadoop-connectors/gcs/CONFIGURATION.md

     The path to the JSON keyfile for the service account when `fs.gs.auth.type` property is set to `SERVICE_ACCOUNT_JSON_KEYFILE`.
 The file must exist at the same path on all nodes

+*   `fs.gs.auth.access.token.provider` (not set by default)

+    The implementation of the `AccessTokenProvider` interface used for Google Cloud Storage Connector.

 *   `fs.gs.token.server.url` (not set by default)